dmauser/azure-frontdoor-pls/README.md

 ```

 ## Validation
 After deployment, verify connectivity and configuration by accessing your backend services securely through Azure Front Door.
+You can leverage the script [validation.sh]() which include some validation steps.

 ## Cleanup